Reconstructing the neutron star equation of state from observational data via automatic differentiation

-The EoS at low densities~($\rho \lesssim 1\sim 2 \rho_0$) can be extrapolated from finite nuclei studies and also calculated from the chiral effective field theory~($\chi$EFT)~\cite{Hebeler:2013nza,Tews:2012fj,Drischler:2017wtt}.
-At high densities~($\gtrsim 40 \rho_0$) one can resort to the perturbative QCD~(e.g., the hard dense loop) calculations~\cite{kurkela:2010cold,Komoltsev:2021jzg}.
-The intermediate areas are however thorny and usually modelled from different effective theoretical calculations~\cite{oertel:2017equations}, e.g., pure nucleonic EoSs~\cite{Tolos:2017lgv}, hybrid (hadrons and quarks) EoSs~\cite{Motornenko:2019arp}, and hyperonic EoSs~\cite{Banik:2014qja}.
-The existence of a one-to-one mapping from the mass-radius ($M$-$R$) curve of NSs to the corresponding EoS~\cite{lindblom:1992determining} provides possibilities to rebuild the EoS model-independently via an inverse process.
-However, the limited number of NS observations and their large measurement uncertainties pose difficulties in accurately inferring the underlying EoS.
+The EoS at low densities~($\rho \lesssim 1-2 \rho_0$) can be extrapolated from finite nuclei experiments and can be calculated from the chiral effective field theory~($\chi$EFT)~\cite{Hebeler:2013nza,Tews:2012fj,Drischler:2017wtt}.
+At extremely high densities~(~$\gtrsim~40\rho_0$), one may resort to perturbative QCD~(e.g., the hard dense loop) calculations~\cite{kurkela:2010cold,Komoltsev:2021jzg}.
+The intermediate density regime~(~$\sim~2-10 \rho_0$) is however not accessible to QCD.
+This high baryon density region is usually calculated from different effective field theoretical models~\cite{oertel:2017equations}, e.g., pure nucleonic EoSs~\cite{Sugahara:1993wz}, hybrid (hadrons and quarks) EoSs~\cite{Motornenko:2019arp}, and hyperonic EoSs~\cite{Banik:2014qja}.
+The existence of a one-to-one mapping from the mass-radius ($M$-$R$) curve of NSs to the corresponding EoS~\cite{lindblom:1992determining} provides possibilities to reconstruct the EoS model-independently via an inverse process.
+However, the limited number of NS observations and their large measurement uncertainties pose severe difficulties in accurately inferring the underlying EoS.